Covid 19 coronavirus: Bumper to bumper cars after fears for popular Muriwai Beach during alert level 3

 "It's giving people leeway to get in their cars and drive 30 or 40km to go to the beach."

-Auckland Council executive services director Ian Maxwell said the council was looking at the issue.
+Auckland Council executive services director Ian Maxwell told Newstalk ZB the council was looking at the issue.

 "We have opened some additional toilets, and that's in response to specific issues.